velosofist/velosofize-map/Readme.md

 ## Projects used

-The development of Velosofize Map in its current form would not be possible without the generous contributions to other free-to-use and open-source projects, including:
+The development of Velosofize Map in its current form would not be possible without the generous contributions to other free-to-use and/or open-source projects, including:

 * [OpenStreetMap](https://www.openstreetmap.org/)
 * [CyclOSM](https://www.cyclosm.org/)